Best ticket deal

 Buying a tramway ticket

+Buy the tickets or 10-trip pass from the ticket machine at all the tram stops, which has an English option and takes coins and cards (but no bills).
 You push the big green button to start, then do all the rest by turning the dial and pushing the green button for ‘ok’.
-The instructions are available in several languages, including English.

 Validating your ticket

-The tramway comes every 3-5 minutes by day and every 12-20 minutes by night until around 1am.
+The tramway line 1 makes a big ‘U’ through downtown, and comes every 3-5 minutes by day and every 12-20 minutes by night until around 1am.
 First tram starts at 4:25am, and last one finishes at 1:35am.
-See the schedule here.
+See the line 1 schedule here.

-Here are some of the mains stops, and what you will find nearby…
+Here are some of the main stops on Line 1, and what you will find nearby…

 - Gare Thiers – Train station

-- Jean Medecin – Nice Etoile Shopping Center, Cinemas, Notre Dame Church, Arab market area, Theatre de la Photgraphie Museum.
+- Jean Médecin – Nice Etoile Shopping Center, Cinemas, Notre Dame Church, Arab market area, and this is where you can change to the Line 2 tramway.

-- Massena – Rue Massena (walking street), Galeries Lafayette department store, Sephora, Zara, designer shopping on Avenue de Verdun, Apollo fountain, Promenade du Paillon, Promenade des Anglais and seafront.
+- Massena – Rue Massena (walking street), Galeries Lafayette department store, Sephora, Zara, designer shopping on Avenue de Verdun, Apollo fountain, Promenade du Paillon water jets, Promenade des Anglais and seafront.

 - Opera – Old Town, Nice Opera, Cours Saleya flower and produce market (Tues-Sun) and Brocante Antique market (Monday), Palais du Justice, seaside and beaches.

-- Garibaldi – Place Garibaldi, Garibaldi Crypt, Mercury Cinema, MAMAC art museum, Natural History Museum, access to the Chateau, Bonaparte neighborhood ‘Petit Marais’, Nice Port, Antique quarter, short walk to Port to catch bus to Monaco or bus to Eze
+- Garibaldi – Place Garibaldi, Garibaldi Crypt, MAMAC art museum, Natural History Museum, access to the Chateau, Bonaparte neighborhood ‘Petit Marais’, Antique quarter, bus to Saint-Jean-Cap-Ferrat, a short walk to the Port to catch bus 100 to Monaco, Villefranche-sur-mer, or bus to Eze, and you can change to the tramway Line 2 on the other side of the square.

-- Palais des Expositions – Convention center, Park and Ride lot, Riquier train station, Carrefour shopping center.
+- Palais des Expositions – Convention center, Park and Ride lot, Carrefour shopping center, and a 10 minute walk to the Riquier train station.

-- Vaubaun – Ticket office and bus to Aix-en-Provence
+- Vaubaun – Ticket office and bus to Aix-en-Provence, and the start for both buses to Eze.

 The first Tramway in Nice was built in 1900, but went out of fashion just 20-odd years later in favor of the latest technology: the bus.
 The last old-style tramway was shut down in 1953.
 Ironically, it was the perpetual gridlock from too many buses and cars that made the the new Nice Tramway a necessity.